behavioral-data/TSandLanguage/README.md

 # Install
 ## Making the Environment
-1. Clone this repo
+1. Clone this repo.
 2. Build the environment using `make create_environment`.
+This can be very slow with stock Conda.
+If you have [Mamba](https://mamba.readthedocs.io/en/latest/) installed it will be much faster.

 **Note** If you're on the UW Slurm Cluster you will need to first load CUDA by running `module load cuda/12.2`

 ## Getting Data
-If you're on the UW Klone cluster then you just need to run`make data_on_klone`.
+If you're on the UW Klone cluster then you just need to run `make data_on_klone`.
 This will link the `bdata` directory to the project folder.
+If you're not on the UW cluter...
+TODO

 # Running Jobs: